huggingface/blog/llama31-on-vertex-ai.md

 _Note: The above-quoted numbers indicate the GPU VRAM required just to load the model checkpoint.
 They don’t include torch reserved space for kernels or CUDA graphs._

-As an example, an A3 instance (8 H100s with 80GiB each) has a total of ~640GB of VRAM, so the 405B model would need to be run in a multi-node setup or run at a lower precision (e.g. FP8), which would be the recommended approach.
+As an example, an H100 node (8 H100s with 80GB each) has a total of ~640GB of VRAM, so the 405B model would need to be run in a multi-node setup or run at a lower precision (e.g. FP8), which would be the recommended approach.
 Read more about it in the [Hugging Face Blog for Meta Llama 3.1](https://huggingface.co/blog/llama31#inference-memory-requirements).

-The A3 machine series in Google Cloud has 208 vCPUs, and 1,872 GB of memory.
+The A3 accelerator-optimized machine series in Google Cloud comes with 8 H100s 80GB NVIDIA GPUs, 208 vCPUs, and 1872 GB of memory.
 This machine series is optimized for compute and memory intensive, network bound ML training, and HPC workloads.
-Read more about the A3 accelerator-optimized machines with 8 x NVIDIA H100 80GB GPUs availability announcement at [Announcing A3 supercomputers with NVIDIA H100 GPUs, purpose-built for AI](https://cloud.google.com/blog/products/compute/introducing-a3-supercomputers-with-nvidia-h100-gpus) and about the A3 machine series at [Compute Engine - Accelerator-optimized machine family](https://cloud.google.com/compute/docs/accelerator-optimized-machines#a3-vms).
+Read more about the A3 machines availability announcement at [Announcing A3 supercomputers with NVIDIA H100 GPUs, purpose-built for AI](https://cloud.google.com/blog/products/compute/introducing-a3-supercomputers-with-nvidia-h100-gpus) and about the A3 machine series at [Compute Engine - Accelerator-optimized machine family](https://cloud.google.com/compute/docs/accelerator-optimized-machines#a3-vms).

-Even if the A3 accelerator-optimized machines with 8 x NVIDIA H100 80GB GPUs are available within Google Cloud, you will still need to request a custom quota increase in Google Cloud, as those need a specific approval.
-Note that the A3 accelerator-optimized machines are only available in some zones, so make sure to check the availability of both A3 High or even A3 Mega per zone at [Compute Engine - GPU regions and zones](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones).
+Even if the A3 machines are available within Google Cloud, you will still need to request a custom quota increase in Google Cloud, as those need a specific approval.
+Note that the A3 machines are only available in some zones, so make sure to check the availability of both A3 High or even A3 Mega per zone at [Compute Engine - GPU regions and zones](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones).

 In this case, to request a quota increase to use the A3 High GPU machine type you will need to increase the following quotas: